 Definitely!
 I plan to come back for another 3 days in September or early October.
 The weather and water temperature is supposed to be amazing still.
 This is a great sport and a brilliant excuse to visit some amazing places.
 I loved the story I heard from one of the staff while driving to the beach in the morning, she gave up her job in Austria and moved to Portugal to work at the surf school’s hostel.
 She didn’t know how to surf but took part in the lessons every day with the students.
 In less than 2 years she not only learnt how to surf but became an instructor.
 What an inspiration!
 I couldn’t imagine a better way to go travelling around the world!

 That’s it for now.
-Thanks for reading and if you have any questions – please leave them below.
+Thanks for reading and if you have any questions about my experience of learning to surf in the Algarve then please leave them below.